spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 Checking the *Always export header* checkbox outputs a table that has fixed headers even if the table is otherwise empty.
 If *Item type* is Relationship class, the *Relationship dimensions* spinbox can be used to specify the maximum number of relationships' dimensions that the mapping is able to handle.
-*Selected dimensions* option is only available for the *Relationship class with object parameter* -item type and it is used to specify the relationship dimension where the object parameters are selected from.
+*Selected dimensions* option is only available for the *Relationship class with object parameter* item type and it is used to specify the relationship dimension where the object parameters are selected from.
 Parameters can be outputted by choosing their value type using the *Parameter type* combobox.
 The *Value* choice adds rows to *Mapping specification* for parameter values associated with individual entities while